 Client Manager

-Between elevated interest rates and inflation, it’s worth exploring opportunities to strengthen business operations, Rosumny said.
+Between uncertain interest rates and inflation, it’s worth exploring opportunities to strengthen business operations, Rosumny said.

 Investing in energy-efficient upgrades is one strategy for cutting operational costs.
 Property management technology, such as tools for handling renter inquiries and maintenance requests, can also help.